viviancpy/excelexcelcom/README.md

 # Project Title

-This project aims to provide user a mobile-friendly browser application to monitor stock portfolio market price and each transaction current profit and loss amount.
+This project aims to provide user a mobile-friendly browser application to popular shortcuts

 ## Getting Started